Stratford-upon-Avon is about a two-hour train journey from London and a perfect first stop after visiting the capital.

 London Tours & Tickets

-Here are some options for touring London and buying tickets for other interesting museums and attractions.
+Here are some options for touring London and buying tickets for interesting museums such as the Design Museum and other attractions.

 GuruWalk lists pay-what-you-please walking tours that connect tourists with tour guides all around the world.
 Check out their tours of London!